dwmorrin/gas-tools/README.md

 `regas [-iqr] [dir] [files...]`

 `regas` is used to convert .js and .css files to .html by inserting the appropriate html tag into the first and last lines.
+See note above on creating a `.regasignore` file to avoid turning server-side .js files into .html files.

 `dir` - if the first argument is a directory, either command is invoked with an implicit `-r` option in `dir`.